Ericliu249/Data-Modeling-with-PostgresSQL-for-a-Music-App/README.md

-# Data Modeling with PostgresSQL for Music app
+# Data Modeling with PostgresSQL for a Music App

 ## Backgroud